Stripe revenue recognition, handled inside the close◆

 Map products to the chart of accounts

 Revenue is summarized by Stripe product and mapped to the right revenue accounts.
-When a client adds a new product, Meridian creates the matching QBO item and prompts your firm for the mapping.
+When a client adds a new product, Meridian creates the matching QuickBooks item and prompts your firm for the mapping.

 Recognize and amortize, month after month